masc-ucsc/docs/docs/pyrope/02-basics.md

 much better to use the default value (zero or empty string), but sometimes it is easier to use `nil` when converting Verilog code to Pyrope code.
 The `nil` means that the numeric value is invalid.
 If any operation is performed with nil, the result is an assertion failure.
 The only thing allowed to do with nil is to copy it.
 While the `nil` behaves like an invalid value, the `0sb?` behaves like an unknown value that still can be used in arithmetic operations.
+E.g: `0sb? | 0` is `0` but `nil | 0` is `nil`.

-Notice that `nil` is a state in the Number basic type, it is not a new type by itself, it does not represent invalid pointer, but rather invalid number.
+Notice that `nil` is a state in the integer basic type, it is not a new type by itself, it does not represent invalid pointer, but rather invalid integer.

 ```
 a = 0sb? & 0 // OK, result is 0
 b = nil  & 0 // Error
 ```

 ### Strings